wp-plugins/digiproveblog/readme.txt

 == Changelog ==

+= 2.05 =
+* Better validation of user id to prevent occasional problems in activation
+* Changes to user id value now always validated at server to prevent bad user id being recorded
+* Deals with consequences of WP bug related to upper-case characters in db prefix
+* Further improvements to error and exception-handling on plugin-specific db tables

 = 2.04 =
 * Added some more help text about API keys
 * Upgraded to latest version of Digiprove SDK (special character-encodes event info)